 CalRecycle Contractor Publications Guide

-This guide was written to create consistent standards and procedures for contractors hired by the Department of Resources Recycling and Recovery (CalRecycle) to write reports and other publications.
-This guide will help contractors produce clearly written, concise, high-quality documents for the people of California.
+This guide helps to create consistent standards and procedures for contractors hired by CalRecycle.
+The goal is to write reports and other publications clearly and concisely for the people of California.

 Accessibility Requirements